workos/workos-node/README.md

 ## Beta Releases

 WorkOS has features in Beta that can be accessed via Beta releases.
-We would love for you to try these and share feedback with us before these features reach the stable phase.
-To install a Beta version, please follow the Installation steps above using the Beta release version.
+We would love for you to try these and share feedback with us before these features reach general audience (GA).
+To install a Beta version, please follow the [installation steps](#installation) above using the Beta release version.

 > Note: there can be breaking changes between Beta versions.
 Therefore, we recommend pinning the package version to a
 > specific version.
 This way you can install the same version each time without breaking changes unless you are